yongting1998/capstone/README.md

 route #6 is Kulai To Larkin
 route #7 is Larkin To Kulai

-get direction first (dataset_direction) get if points are on route (dataset_onRoute) get bus stops and remove repeated bus stops, take depature only get time taken from station to bus stop (seconds)
+1. get direction first (dataset_direction)
+2. get if points are on route (dataset_onRoute)
+3. get bus stops and remove repeated bus stops, take depature only
+4. get time taken from station to bus stop (seconds)
+5. remove outliers (dataset_outlier)

+extreme outliers found in 202203_time.csv clean outliers with interquartile range